Hello Friends!

 -I and check the response if Origin is reflected in the response or not.

-OR if your burp pro user, Burp Active Scan may find this for you, but in mine case it didnt, idk the reason, when i CURLed my target manully curl https://my.target.com -H "Origin: https://geekboy.ninja" -I
+OR if your burp pro user, Burp Active Scan may find this for you, but in this specific case the root URL was not vulnerable when I checked it manually, curl https://my.target.com -H "Origin: https://geekboy.ninja" -I

-, the Origin didnt got reflected but when i curled specifc endpoint where all users data getting back into response curl https://my.target.com/api/web/user -H "Origin: https://geekboy.ninja" -I
+, the Origin didn’t get reflected but when I requested specific endpoint where all users data getting back into the response curl https://my.target.com/api/web/user -H "Origin: https://geekboy.ninja" -I

 it reflected back with my host with Credentials set to True and that’s enough to make this work and steal all that data.